Study: prioritising health over looks starts at age 35

 Thirty-five is the age where health becomes more important than looks.

-In recent months we’ve seen a real change in people’s attitudes to health, with more and more people taking an active interest in their inner health, rather than just focussing on their outer appearance.
+In recent months we’ve seen a real change in people’s attitudes to health, with more and more people taking an active interest in their inner health, rather than just focusing on their outer appearance.
 We wanted to dig deeper to see how people’s views about health and beauty change as they get older.
 And we had some surprising findings!

 From the age of 35, women and men are more focused on their ‘inner health’ and this trend has been driven by increased demand to track everything from steps to calories to blood-markers, and a decrease spend on beauty products.
 As well as wearing fitness trackers (12%), tracking blood-markers (8%) and having regular health assessments (9%), 87% of this group rank their inner health as more important than being attractive.